 Contact a 9/11 VCF Attorney Who Can Assist You With Filing a 9/11 Skin Cancer Claim

 If you’re a 9/11 responder or survivor who developed skin cancer linked to the terrorist attacks, you may be eligible to receive compensation from the September 11th Victim Compensation Fund, as well as health monitoring and treatment from the WTC Health Program.
 Since the VCF’s claim filing process can be complicated, it’s a good idea to work with an attorney who can help you obtain the maximum VCF award you are entitled to receive.
 The Dearie Law Firm, P.C. has assisted responders, survivors, and families in the 9/11 community for more than a decade with securing their rightful compensation.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.